-How many seasons of The Witcher will there be?
+Future seasons of The Witcher

 Speaking with Collider, Hissrich confirmed that there's a plan to produce seven seasons of the show, though that depends on The Witcher being renewed after each season.
 This is your one warning not to cancel it, Netflix, or I'm going to be very upset.

 We recently learned that Liam Hemsworth will be picking up the Witcher helm (opens in new tab) for season 4, so season 3 will be our last time seeing Cavill as Geralt.
 It's an odd switch up so late into the series, but hopefully it lands smoothly.

 "As with the greatest of literary characters, I pass the torch with reverence for the time spent embodying Geralt and enthusiasm to see Liam's take on this most fascinating and nuanced of men."
 Cavill said in a post shared to Instagram (opens in new tab)"Liam, good sir, this character has such a wonderful depth to him, enjoy diving in and seeing what you can find."

 Sadly, we don't have any trailers or official season 3 images yet but when we do, we'll be posting them here.
 In the meantime, there's The Witcher prequel Blood Origins to look forward to which should drop this year, as well as a Witcher cookbook (opens in new tab)which came out in October.

 If you've forgotten the plot of the last two seasons, you can find the recaps of each episode below.

 - The End's Beginning (opens in new tab)

 - Four Marks (opens in new tab)